Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A 'source-code toolkit' for designing efficient workstation UIs based on wxWidgets.
+A toolkit for designing efficient workstation UIs based on wxWidgets.
 Modal UIs are kybd-only and do not break screen-space into sub-windows.
-Modal UIs are efficient for 2 reasons:
+They are efficient for 2 reasons:
-1. Not having to use the mouse in the interaction is the primary contributor.
+1. Not having to siwtch to the mouse in the interaction.
 This app is a source-code navigation/editing app.
 A comparison with your IDE of choice such as XCode, Visual Studio, Code::Blocks or CodeLite demonstrates this efficiency advantage.